Lockheed C-5 Galaxy: CX-4 and Heavy Logistics System

-The criteria were finalized and an official request for proposal was issued in April 1964 for the "Heavy Logistics System" (CX-HLS) (previously CX-X).
+The criteria were finalized and an official request for proposal was issued in April 1964 for the "Heavy Logistics System" (CX-HLS) (previously CX-HLC, "Heavy Logistics Capability").
 In May 1964, proposals for aircraft were received from Boeing, Douglas, General Dynamics, Lockheed, and Martin Marietta.
 General Electric, Curtiss-Wright, and Pratt & Whitney submitted proposals for the engines.
 After a downselect, Boeing, Douglas, and Lockheed were given one-year study contracts for the airframe, along with General Electric and Pratt & Whitney for the engines.
 All three of the designs shared a number of features.
 The cockpit was placed well above the cargo area to allow for cargo loading through a nose door.
 The Boeing and Douglas designs used a pod on the top of the fuselage containing the cockpit, while the Lockheed design extended the cockpit profile down the length of the fuselage, giving it an egg-shaped cross section.
 All of the designs had swept wings, as well as front and rear cargo doors, allowing simultaneous loading and unloading.
 Lockheed's design featured a T-tail, while the designs by Boeing and Douglas had conventional tails.

 The Air Force considered Boeing's design to be better than that of Lockheed, but Lockheed's proposal was the lowest total-cost bid.
 Lockheed was selected as the winner in September 1965, then awarded a contract in December 1965.
 General Electric's TF39 engine was selected in August 1965 to power the new transport plane.
 At the time, GE's engine concept was revolutionary, as all engines before had a bypass ratio less than two-to-one, while the TF39 promised and would achieve a ratio of eight-to-one, which had the benefits of increased engine thrust and lower fuel consumption.
-Boeing lost the military contract but went on to develop the successful 747 civilian airliner with over 1,500 aircraft built when manufacturing ended in 2022 after 54 years of production.
+Boeing lost the military contract, but went on to develop its proposal into the successful civilian Boeing 747, the world's first wide-body airliner, with 1,574 aircraft built when manufacturing ended in 2022 after 54 years of production.